takamuffin/aws-foundry-ssl/README.md

 **New Things**

-- Supports Foundry 11
+- Supports Foundry 11+
 - Amazon Linux 2023 on EC2
 - Node 20.x
-- Newer more cost efficient / performant instance type support, including ARM64
-- Experimental IPv6 support
+- IPv6 support (with default VPC)

 Note this is just something being done in my spare time and for fun/interest.
-Please keep that in mind.
+If you have any contributions, they're welcome.
+Please note that I'm only focusing on AWS as the supported hosting service.

 ## Installation